-Ctrl/x

-A sequence such as Ctrl/x indicates that you must hold down the key labeled Ctrl while you press another key or a pointing device button.

-A vertical ellipsis indicates the omission of items from a code
+Ctrl/x A sequence such as $Ctrl/x$ indicates that you must hold down the key labeled $Ctrl$ while you press another key or a pointing device button.
+PF1 x A sequence such as PF1 x indicates that you must first press and release the key labeled PF1, then press and release another key or a pointing device button.
+Return In examples, a key name enclosed in a box indicates that you press a key on the keyboard.
+(In text, a key name is not enclosed in a box.)

-A vertical ellipsis indicates the omission of items from a code example or command format; the items are omitted because they are not important to the topic being discussed.

-In format descriptions, brackets indicate that whatever is enclosed within the brackets is optional; you can select none, one, or all of the choices.
-(Brackets are not, however, optional in the syntax of a directory name in a file specification or in the syntax of a substring specification in an assignment statement.)

-Red ink indicates information that you must enter from the keyboard or a screen object that you must choose or click on.
-For online versions of the book, user input is shown in bold.

-boldface text

-numbers

-Boldface text represents the introduction of a new term or the name of an argument, an attribute, or a reason.

-Boldface text is also used to show user input in online versions of the book.

-UPPERCASE TEXT

-Uppercase letters indicate that you must enter a command (for example, enter OPEN/READ), or they indicate the name of a routine, the name of a file, the name of a file protection code, or the abbreviation for a system privilege.

-Hyphens in coding examples indicate that additional

-arguments to the request are provided on the line that follows.

-Unless otherwise noted, all numbers in the text are assumed to be decimal.
-Nondecimal radixes-binary, octal, or hexadecimal-are explicitly indicated.
+A horizontal ellipsis in examples indicates one of the following . . . possibilities: Additional optional arguments in a statement have been omitted.
+The preceding item or items can be repeated one or more times.
+Additional parameters, values, or other information can be entered.
+A vertical ellipsis indicates the omission of items from a code example or command format; the items are omitted because they are not important to the topic being discussed. ()In format descriptions, parentheses indicate that, if you choose more than one option, you must enclose the choices in parentheses. [] In format descriptions, brackets indicate optional elements.
+You can choose one, none, or all of the options.
+(Brackets are not optional, however, in the syntax of a directory name in a VMS file specification, or in the syntax of a substring specification in an assignment statement.) { } In format descriptions, braces surround a required choice of options; you must choose one of the options listed. boldface text Boldface text represents the introduction of a new term or the name of an argument, an attribute, or a reason.
+Boldface text is also used to show user input in online versions of the manual. italic text Italic text emphasizes important information, indicates variables, and indicates complete titles of manuals.
+Italic text also represents information that can vary in system messages (for example, Internal error number), command lines (for example, /PRODUCER=name), and command parameters in text.
+UPPERCASE TEXT Uppercase text indicates a command, the name of a routine, the name of a file, or the abbreviation for a system privilege.
+A hyphen in code examples indicates that additional arguments to the request are provided on the line that follows. numbers All numbers in text are assumed to be decimal, unless otherwise noted.
+Nondecimal radixes-binary, octal, or hexadecimal-are explicitly indicated. mouse The term mouse refers to any pointing device, such as a mouse, a puck, or a stylus.
+MB1, MB2, MB3 MB1 indicates the left mouse button, MB2 indicates the middle mouse button, and MB3 indicates the right mouse button.
+(The buttons can be redefined by the user.)
+PB1, PB2, PB3, PB4 PB1, PB2, PB3, and PB4 indicate buttons on the puck.
+SB, SB SB and SB indicate buttons on the stylus.